#DIVIDED

 To get lost.
 To make friends.

-To find whatever reveals itself to me.
+To discover whatever reveals itself to me.

-But getting off track, sparked interesting, tense and sometimes funny situations.
+But getting off track sparked interesting, tense, and sometimes funny situations—

-Kindness receives kindness.
+Kindness begets kindness.

 I felt divided.